MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

 >3.
 Learned how to customize the look and feel of the labels by changing some of their visual properties.
 >4.
 Connected the prototype cell to our code by assigning it the custom class `ListNotesTableViewCell`.
 >5.
 Connected the labels from our prototype cell to code using *IBOutlet*s.
 >6.
 Learned how to *downcast* an instance of an object to a subclass type.
-We downcast the `UITableViewCell` returned by `dequeueReusableCellWithIdentifier(_:)` to our custom `ListNotesTableViewCell`.
+We downcast the `UITableViewCell` returned by `dequeueReusableCellWithIdentifier(_:forIndexPath:)` to our custom `ListNotesTableViewCell`.